ojroques/nvim-lspfuzzy/README.md

 The `fzf_preview` and `fzf_action` settings are determined as follows:
 1. Values passed to `setup()` are used first.
 2. Otherwise the plugin will try to load values from the respective FZF options `g:fzf_preview_window` and `g:fzf_action` if they are set.
 3. Finally the default values will be used.

+For others FZF options such as `g:fzf_layout` the plugin will respect your settings.

 ## Supported LSP methods
 You can enable FZF only for some LSP methods by passing them as a list to the `methods` option when calling `setup()`.
 The supported LSP methods are:
 ```
 callHierarchy/incomingCalls
 callHierarchy/outgoingCalls